-For Energy participations typically a life span of 20 to 25 years is assumed.
-This corresponds to the average term of the usage rights regarding the land on which the infrastructure is erected.
-Upon expiration of the term, the Energy infrastructure is removed or reverts to the land owner(s).
+For Energy Transition participations typically a life span of 20 to 25 years is assumed.
+This corresponds to the average term of the usage rights regarding the land on which the infrastructure is erected and/or the technical life span of the installations.
+Upon expiration of the term, the infrastructure is removed or reverts to the land

-For Demand Based infrastructure the infrastructure-specific term is used.
-For the purpose of the valuation, a remaining lifespan of a maximum of 30 years is considered, whereby no (or only to a limited extent) residual value is taken into account at the end of the useful life.
+For Demand based infrastructure the infrastructure-specific term is used.
+For the purpose of the valuation, a remaining lifespan of a maximum of 30 years is considered, whereby no (or only a limited) residual value is taken into account at the end of the useful life.